Procedures for Men

 Male reconstructive procedures are very different from those for women because goals are different.
 Differences in desired brow size and position, nose bridge thickness, eyelid fullness, cheek projection, jawline prominence, lip volume, and chin projection are just a few examples.

-Reconstructive procedures for men have become very common.
-Among men, botulinum and dermal filler treatments increased 23% in just one year from 2016-2017 in the U.S, while the number of surgical eyelid procedures increased over 26% in this same period!
+Cosmetic procedures for men have become very common.
+Among men, botulinum toxin and dermal filler treatments increased 23% in just one year from 2016-2017 in the U.S, while the number of surgical eyelid procedures increased over 26% in this same period!
 Why the growing surge in male revitalizing procedures?
 The answer, of course, is different for different people and among different age groups.

 The 40-65 Year Old Man